-- Classroom staff who are specialists in planning and delivering the curriculum for deaf students - Use of ICT e.g. laptops and touch screen computers to support access - Targeted use of classroom support staff - Planning adapted appropriately by teachers to address the learning needs of the pupils within the teaching group - Development of links with local mainstream schools and colleges to provide a range of curriculum and sporting partnership opportunities. - Programme of educational enrichment visits to motivate and engage learners.
+- Staff qualified to teach students with needs over and above their deafness. - Use of ICT e.g. laptops and touch screen computers to support access - Targeted use of classroom support staff - Planning adapted appropriately by teachers to address the learning needs of the pupils within the teaching group - Development of links with local mainstream schools and colleges to provide a range of curriculum and sporting partnership opportunities. - Programme of educational enrichment visits and visitors to motivate and engage learners